RicWg/AM_GAN/README.md

 ### Data

+Audios are coded with 8Kbps, 8 bit, PCM, .wav format.
+We train the GAN with 20 hours data, and the Li-GRU is trained with 200 hours data.

 The speech enhancement dataset used in this work [(Valentini et al. 2016)](http://ssw9.net/papers/ssw9_PS2-4_Valentini-Botinhao.pdf) can be found in [Edinburgh DataShare](http://datashare.is.ed.ac.uk/handle/10283/1942).
 However, **the following script downloads and prepares the data for TensorFlow format**:

 ```